LoyolaChicagoCS/ssl/source/projects.rst

    * - :doc:`NLC`
      - NLC is a mathematics project centered around writting algorithms for analyical mathematical concepts in a parraell way.

+   * - :doc:`FLIC`
+     - FLIC is a fog computing project which makes a fog topology more effecient with it's bytes in and bytes out.